Frequently asked questions

 What if I can’t pay the rent on time?

 If you are having difficulties paying your rent, you should contact the accommodation team as soon as possible to discuss your situation.
 Please don’t leave it until it’s a huge problem.
 We have an excellent Student Funding team who can provide advice on what help is available from the College or external agencies.
-Don’t forget that your guarantor is liable for the rent if you can’t pay, so we will contact them if necessary.
+Don’t forget that your guarantor is liable for the rent if you can’t pay, so we will contact them if you miss a payment.